justinethier/stack-exchange-watch/Readme.md

 `stack-watch` is a Unix command-line utility for monitoring activity on the [Stack Exchange](http://stackexchange.com/) network of sites.
-It monitors a given site and set of tags (optional), and will alert you periodically when updates are detected.
+It monitors a given site and tag (optional), and will alert you periodically when updates are detected.
 Alternatively, `stack-watch` can periodically show you a list of questions with the most recent activity.

 Installation
 ------------